petermgrund/ddktor-sop/setup.md

 {: .note }
 Personnel must have completed HIPPA/CITI training and be approved by the IRB to attend visits and have access to PHI.

 In order to access the speech data, you will need to have access to the `ETC_private` folder on Box.
 This folder contains the speech data and other files necessary for processing the data.
-This folder contains PHI and must be handled according to [HIPPA guidelines](https://www.hhs.gov/hipaa/for-professionals/security/laws-regulations/index.html).
+This folder contains PHI and must be handled according to [HIPAA guidelines](https://www.hhs.gov/hipaa/for-professionals/security/laws-regulations/index.html).

 If at any point, you do not have access to a folder or drive, please contact Rebecca Butler (**butle821@umn.edu**) for access.
 You may still need to finish training to be added to the protocol and granted access.
 If your protocol status is unknown, you can contact Peter Grund (**grund130@umn.edu**) to determine your status.